Vernon Bellecourt: American Indian Movement

 Bellecourt was a long-time leader in the American Indian Movement, which his younger brother, Clyde Bellecourt, helped found in 1968.
 Vernon soon became involved as well.
 He co-founded the AIM chapter in Denver, and was its first Executive Director.
 It worked in urban areas to ensure civil rights for American Indians, as well as to educate people about their cultural and spiritual heritage.

 Bellecourt took part in the 1972 Trail of Broken Treaties caravan to Washington, DC.
 He served as a negotiator during AIM's occupation of the Bureau of Indian Affairs headquarters building at the Department of Interior.
 Bellecourt was present briefly during the 1973 Wounded Knee occupation at Pine Ridge Indian Reservation in South Dakota.
 He acted as an AIM spokesman and fundraiser during the 71-day standoff with federal agents.

 After Wounded Knee, Bellecourt worked with the International Indian Treaty Council, which advocates on behalf of indigenous rights throughout the Western Hemisphere.
 He became a leader of AIM's work abroad, meeting with foreign leaders such as Daniel Ortega of Nicaragua, Muammar al-Gaddafi of Libya, and Palestine Liberation Organization chairman Yasser Arafat.
+He also traveled to Germany, where he, together with AIM co-founder Dennis Banks, set up an AIM office in West Berlin and also traveled behind the Iron Curtain to meet with East German AIM supporters.

 Bellecourt was active for many years in the campaign to free AIM activist Leonard Peltier, who was convicted in 1977 of killing two FBI agents during a 1975 shootout on the Pine Ridge Reservation.
 Peltier continues to serve two consecutive life sentences.